 There's even evidence that increased mindfulness in just one member of a couple can make a difference in the partner's level of mindfulness (although please don't take that to reinforce any co-dependent beliefs that "s/he'll change if I get it right").

 Add into the mix that empathy, as emotions are being shown to do, may have a sort of "contagion effect," leading to the spreading of empathy throughout your family, friends, and community.

 Wouldn't it be great to someday see a video of Glenn Beck responding to a rising tide of nationwide empathy reaching his doorstep?
 A tsunami to extinguish what appears to be the ever-burning, never-consumed shrub that is his amygdala?
 (Note that it's not required to start with empathy for Glenn Beck—that might be for advanced practitioners.
 We're just looking to increase the empathy quotient in general.)

 Until then, I invite you to keep in mind this video of Frans deWaal, PhD, author of "The Age of Empathy: Nature's Lessons for a Kinder Society."

 Marsha Lucas, PhD is a psychologist / neuropsychologist in Washington, DC.
-Learn more about rewiring your brain at ReWireYourBrainForLove.com, where she offers a free mindfulness meditation download and a monthly e-newsletter with meditation tips.
+Learn more about rewiring your brain at ReWireYourBrainForLove.com.
 You can also follow @DrMarsha on Twitter, and join her on her Facebook page.

 © 2010 Marsha Lucas.
 All Rights Reserved